-DTC STC TC Task Reference Day of Testing Distribute test materials to Test Administrators.
-Section 3.10 Monitor each testing room to ensure that test administration and security protocols are followed, and required administration information is being documented and collected.
+DTC STC TC Task Reference no yes no Distribute test materials to Test Administrators.
+Section 3.10 no yes no Monitor each testing room to ensure that test administration and security protocols are followed, and required administration information is being documented and collected.
 Be available during testing to answer questions from Test Administrators.
-Section 4.2.2 Investigate all testing irregularities and security breaches for reporting these incidents.
-Section 2.2 Ensure that Test Administrators provide applicable students with their approved testing accommodations and pre-identified accessibility features.
-Section 4.2.2 Schedule and supervise make-up testing.
-Sections 3.6.2 and 4.2.4 Follow the protocol for contaminated or damaged test materials, for reporting these incidents.
-Section 4.2.3 Collect materials from Test Administrators and ensure all test booklets and answer documents have a student name and/or student ID label.
+Section 4.2.2 yes yes no Investigate all testing irregularities and security breaches for reporting these incidents.
+Section 2.2 yes yes no Ensure that Test Administrators provide applicable students with their approved testing accommodations and pre-identified accessibility features.
+Section 4.2.2 no yes no Schedule and supervise make-up testing.
+Sections 3.6.2 and 4.2.4 no yes no Follow the protocol for contaminated or damaged test materials, for reporting these incidents.
+Section 4.2.3 no yes no Collect materials from Test Administrators and ensure all test booklets and answer documents have a student name and/or student ID label.
 Section 4.2.4